-Recognizes a team that demonstrates exceptional engineering principles through a robot that is not only mechanically robust and reliable but also efficient in its design and performance.
+Recognizes two teams that demonstrate exceptional engineering principles through a robot that is not only mechanically robust and reliable but also efficient in its design and performance.
 The winning design will showcase creative problem-solving, effective use of materials, and advanced programming, all contributing to a robot that stands out in its ability to tackle competition challenges.
 This award is determined by judges.